-- 12. (1) In order to maintain consistency, Supply Services shall provide instructions to Directors on procurement policies and procedures and on the structure, format and general content of procurement documentation. - (2) Supply Services shall review proposed procurement documentation to ensure clarity, reasonableness and quality and shall advise the Director of suggested improvements. - (3) Procurement documentation shall avoid use of specific products or brand names.
+- 1. In order to maintain consistency, Supply Services shall provide instructions to Directors on procurement policies and procedures and on the structure, format and general content of procurement documentation. - 2.
+Supply Services shall review proposed procurement documentation to ensure clarity, reasonableness and quality and shall advise the Director of suggested improvements. - 3.
+Procurement documentation shall avoid use of specific products or brand names. - 4.
+The use of standards in procurement documentation that have been certified, evaluated, qualified, registered or verified by independent nationally recognized and industry-supported organizations such as the Standards Council of Canada shall be preferred. - 5.
+Notwithstanding Subsection 12(3), a Director may specify a specific product or brand name for essential functionality purposes to avoid unacceptable risk or for some other valid purpose.
+In such instances, the Director and Supply Services shall manage the procurement to achieve a competitive situation if possible. - 6.
+Directors shall:

-- (4) The use of standards in procurement documentation that have been certified, evaluated, qualified, registered or verified by independent nationally recognized and industry-supported organizations such as the Standards Council of Canada shall be preferred. - (5) Notwithstanding Subsection 12(3), a Director may specify a specific product or brand name for essential functionality purposes to avoid unacceptable risk or for some other valid purpose.
-In such instances, the Director and Supply Services shall manage the procurement to achieve a competitive situation if possible. - (6) Directors shall: - (a) give consideration to the need for value analysis comparisons of options or choices, and - (b) ensure that adequate value analyses comparisons are conducted to provide assurance that the specification will provide best value.
-(2020-144) - (7) Supply Services shall issue and maintain guidelines for the documentation and content of terms of reference and general scopes of work. - (8) All substantive changes to standard clauses in bid solicitations and contracts shall be reviewed and approved by the City Solicitor or the Chief Procurement Officer.
-(2004-565, 2021-26)
+- (a) give consideration to the need for value analysis comparisons of options or choices, and - (b) ensure that adequate value analyses comparisons are conducted to provide assurance that the specification will provide best value.
+(2020-144) - 7.
+Supply Services shall issue and maintain guidelines for the documentation and content of terms of reference and general scopes of work. - 8.
+The City Solicitor or the Chief Procurement Officer shall review all proposed changes to standard clauses in bid solicitations and contracts to determine if they are significant, in which case they shall review and, provided the Director is in agreement with the changes, initial as "Approved for Execution" prior to finalization.
+For bid solicitations and contracts not deemed significant, the Director may elect to proceed with finalization without a comprehensive legal review.
+(2004-565, 2021-26, 2025-33)